-Recording steady-state and time-resolved spectra of fluorescence standards

-To check the performance of the FluoMic, excitation and emission spectra measured with the SFG and SFO polymer reference blocks from Starna Scientific (UK).
-Steady-state emission and excitation spectra were recorded with a FluoTime 300 equipped with a FluoMic Microscope, a Xe arc lamp as excitation source, a 20x objective and a 50/50 beam splitter.
+Recording steady-state and time-resolved spectra of fluorescence standards excitation and emission spectra measured with the SFG and SFO polymer reference blocks from Starna Scientific (UK).
+Steady-state emission and excitation spectra were recorded with a FluoTime 300 equipped with a FluoMic add-on, a Xe arc lamp as excitation source, a 20x objective and a 50/50 beam splitter.
 For comparison, these spectra were measured under the same conditions, but using the conventional sample holder of the FluoTime 300.